Cycle-to-cycle variations in cross-flow turbine performance and flow fields: Results

 The increase in flow-field variability for the lower tip-speed ratio is expected given the higher stall severity, but is inverted from the trends in time-average and phase-specific performance variability, which are higher for $\lambda\:=\:2.5$ (Figure \ref{timeaverage} and \ref{15perfcirc}).
 However, the coefficient of variation for performance, $CV_\eta=\frac{s_\eta}{\bar{\eta}}$ (Figure \ref{perfflowvar}d), is higher for $\lambda\:=\:1.5$ across most of the cycle, consistent with flow-field variability.
 In other words, while $\lambda\:=\:2.5$ exhibits higher absolute performance variability, the $\lambda\:=\:1.5$ case has higher relative variability.

-Finally, it is instructive to consider the phase correlation between flow-field and performance variability.
+Finally, it is instructive to directly compare the magnitude and timing of flow-field and performance variability.
+Overall, we observe a non-coincidence between the performance and flow-field variability for both tip-speed ratios.
 For $\lambda\:=\:1.5$, $\sum{CV_\Phi}$ lags $CV_\eta$, particularly in $S_a$ (Figure \ref{perfflowvar}c,d), which suggests that corresponding flow-field variability present during maximum performance variability likely occurs too close to the blade to be resolved by these PIV measurements.
-Similarly, for $\lambda\:=\:2.5$, the $\sum{CV_\Phi}$ is minimal during the phases of maximum performance variability.
-For both tip-speed ratios, the observed high flow-field variability in the downstream sweep is associated with lower relative performance variability (we address this contradiction further in Section \ref{flowperfcorr}).
+It is also possible that our interpretation is influenced by the $\sum{CV_\Phi}$ formulation which equally weights the flow-field variability regardless of proximity to the blade.
+For $\lambda\:=\:2.5$, we similarly see the $\sum{CV_\Phi}$ is minimal during the phases of maximum performance variability.
+For both tip-speed ratios, the observed high flow-field variability in the downstream sweep is associated with lower relative performance variability further in Section \ref{flowperfcorr}).